-- The DSL has the appropriate status and authority to carry out its work, including additional time, funding, training, resources, and support. - o Online safety is a recurring and interrelated theme within the school-wide approach to safeguarding and related policies. - The DSL has the primary authority to safeguard, including online security and understand the filtering and monitoring systems and processes in place. - The school has procedures in place to handle any protective concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers, and contractors).
+- On behalf of the School Board, ensure that all staff receive training in safeguarding and child protection, including online safety, and that such training is regularly updated and in line with the advice of safeguarding partners. - Make sure the school has adequate filtering and monitoring systems in place and check their effectiveness.
+This includes: - Ensure that the leadership team and staff are aware of the provisions in place and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training. - Review the DfE's filtering and monitoring standards, and discuss with IT staff and service providers what needs to be done to support the school in meeting these standards. - Make sure: - The DSL has the appropriate status and authority to carry out its work, including additional time, funding, training, resources, and support. - Online safety is a recurring and interrelated theme within the school-wide approach to safeguarding and related policies. - The DSL has the primary authority to safeguard, including online security and understand the filtering and monitoring systems and processes in place. - The school has procedures in place to handle any protective concerns (no matter how small) or allegations that do not meet the harm threshold (lowlevel concerns) about staff members (including supply staff, volunteers, and contractors).
 See KCSIE Guidance Part Four: Safeguarding Concerns or Accusations Made About Staff, Including Substitute Teachers, Volunteers, and Contractors. - That this policy reflects that the child with SEND, or certain medical or physical health conditions, may face additional barriers to having any abuse or neglect recognized. - In cases where another agency provides services or activities (regardless of whether or not the children attending these services or activities are children in school): - Seek assurance that the other agency has adequate child safeguarding and protection policies/procedures in place and inspect them if necessary. - Make sure there are arrangements for the agency to consult with the school about safeguarding arrangements, where appropriate.

-Ensure that safeguarding requirements are a condition of the use of school facilities, and that any agreement to use the facilities is terminated if the other body does not comply.
+• Ensure that safeguarding requirements are a condition of the use of school facilities, and that any agreement to use the facilities is terminated if the other body does not comply.